BYU-ODH/cambodian-child-theme/README.md

   - pages, on the other hand, use featured images which are set individually by the team
 - the footer, which includes an auto-updated copyright statement

+### Shortcode Pages
+Several pages are made through shortcodes that can be found in `functions.php`.
+These pages include the Interviews with English Translations, Interviews with Videos, Interview Topics, and Interviews by Location.
+The shortcode queries Pods and returns any values that fit the given parameters.

+Due to some interference between the shortcodes and any text on the same page, these pages are built with Elementor in order to have individual blocks for the shortcode and for the text, allowing us to order the blocks on the page in the order that we want.

 ## Pods
 COHP uses the [Pods plugin](https://pods.io/) to create custom content types that function as a simplified database.
 These custom content types include post types and taxonomies.
 Custom content types can have bi-directional relationships to other custom content types, allowing us to create semantic relationships where an `interviewee` particiaptes in an `interview` which is conducted by an `interviewer`.